This is the multi-page printable view of this section. Click here to print.

 • When creation is complete, check the created resource on the File Storage List page.

-Delete Snapshot
+Delete snapshot

-1. All Services > Storage > File Storage Click the menu.
+1. Click the All Services > Storage > File Storage menu.
 Navigate to the Service Home page of File Storage.

 4. Click the Snapshot List button.
-It navigates to the File Storage Snapshot List page.
+You will be taken to the File Storage Snapshot List page.

 6. Click the Delete button.
 The snapshot will be removed from the Snapshot List page.